 So what’s the bottom line?
 It’s possible to have an easy 5-minute hair and makeup routine, even if you’ve never been to cosmetology school.
 It might take a while to figure out your routine, but once you find something that works for you, it’s easy to give yourself a whirlwind makeover.
 No permanent makeup required!

 As you can see from Taniya’s perfectly even skin tone, using beauty blenders and brushes really make a big difference in creating an even, radiant look.

 Even though most of the brands we used today aren’t cheap, I bought them over the course of a couple of years and use the products as long as I can.
-I go through mascara every 3 months or so, but eyeshadows or powders can last a couple years!
+I go through mascara every 3 months or so, but eyeshadows or powders can last a couple of years!
 My curling wand is about 4 years old and still going strong.
 You don’t need to get everything at once!

 You can get fantastic makeup at the drugstore– it doesn’t need to be expensive.
 Everyone’s face and skin are different, so find whichever products and techniques work well for you.
-Then, throw on those jeans and tee shirts and you’re good to go!
+Then, throw on those jeans and tee-shirts and you’re good to go!